-- 6. Students who are 17 years or older at the start of the study programme and do not meet the requirements regarding their previous qualifications and have not been exempted from the requirements may still be eligible for exemption after taking an entrance examination.
+- b.
+There are no prior qualification requirements for MBO-4 diplomas. - c.
+There are no prior qualification requirements for foundation year diplomas HBO/WO. - 5.
+Enrolment in a Bachelor's programme is subjected to the following additional requirements (Section 7.26 and 7.26a of the WHW): - There are no additional requirements. - 6.
+Students who are 21 or older at the start of the study programme and do not meet the requirements regarding their previous qualifications and have not been exempted from the requirements may be still be eligible for exemption after taking an entrance examination.
 (Section 7.29 of the WHW.)
-(Also see Article 3, paragraph 3). - The aim of this examination is to determine the student's suitability to take part in the Bachelor's programme as well as the student's command of the Dutch language. - Students wishing to take the entrance examination must meet the following requirements: The Arts department uses the Differentiële Aanleg Test (DAT Differential Aptitude Test) for the intake of students who do not meet the educational entry requirements. - Students are tested on the following items: verbal analogies, numerical calculations and abstract reasoning.
-The minimum score of all components must be 4. - Students will be notified of the results of the entrance examination within two weeks.
-If the prospective student applies for enrolment on the basis of an experience certificate (issued by an acknowledged Recognition of Prior Learning (RPL) centre), this certificate will be used to determine the student's suitability to take part in the Bachelor's programme as well as their command of the Dutch language. - 7.
+(Also see Article 3(5).) - The aim of this examination is to determine the student's suitability to take part in the Bachelor's programme. - This test concerns mathematics, logical thinking, technical insight and English.
+Admission will be granted when test results are positive. - Students will be notified of the results of the entrance examination within two weeks.
+If the prospective student applies for enrolment on the basis of an experience certificate (issued by an acknowledged Recognition of Prior Learning (RPL) centre), this certificate will be used to determine the student's suitability to take part in the Bachelor's programme as well as their command of the Dutch language.
+Given that Fontys no longer has an RPL centre, RPL procedures cannot be used.
+Each experience certificate will have to be assessed individually to determine if it sufficiently demonstrates whether the prospective student is suitable for the programme and has a sufficient command of the Dutch language. - 7.
 The Executive Board has declared that 'old' HAVO and VWO diplomas with subject combinations chosen by the pupil are at least equivalent to the 'new' diplomas with subject cluster requirements.
 Consequently, prospective students holding these types of diploma may be admitted.
 Students must, however, meet any requirements regarding previous qualifications (paragraph 4) and any further additional requirements (paragraph 5).
-(Section 7.28 of the WHW.) - 8.
+(Section 7.28 of the WHW.)

+The institute director has declared that the 'old' HAVO and VWO diplomas with old profiles are equivalent to 'new' diplomas with profile requirements.
+Consequently, prospective students holding these types of diploma may be admitted.
+Students must, however, meet any requirements regarding previous qualifications (paragraph 4) and any further additional requirements (paragraph 5).
+(Section 7.28 of the - 8.
 Where a student applies for admission to a study programme based on a diploma other than one of the diplomas referred to above, the institute director will decide whether that diploma is equivalent and if it grants access to the study programme.
 Students must, however, meet any requirements regarding previous qualifications (paragraph 4) and any further additional requirements (paragraph 5).
 (Section 7.28 of the WHW.) - 9.
-Students who are admitted by virtue of a diploma as referred to in paragraphs 2, 7 or 8 of this article will be subject to an additional assessment to determine whether they meet the knowledge and skills requirements as referred to in paragraph 4 and 5 of this article.
-(Section 7.28 of the WHW.)
-Students must meet the requirements of this assessment prior to enrolment. - 10.
 Admission to the study programme is not subject to an admission quota in accordance with Sections 7.53, 7.54, 7.56a and 7.57a of the WHW.